FrancoisCoding/JavaScript-Modern-Clock/README.md

 Modern Clock Made With JavaScript, HTML, and CSS

-To See This in Action Visit: https://francoiscoding.github.io/JavaScript-Modern-Clock/
+To See the Project in Action Visit: https://francoiscoding.github.io/JavaScript-Modern-Clock/